hasnain1241/TORCS-AI-LEARNING-AGENT/TelemetryData/Readme.md

-I collected this data by making edits in the source code of the torcs game, in human.cpp and logged the data in CSV format
+We collected this data by making edits in the source code of the torcs game, in human.cpp and logged the data in CSV format